East London

 Other related deaths

-Concerns summary Severe understaffing within the probation service led to poor quality risk assessments, inadequate staff training, and ineffective risk management.
+Concerns summary (AI summary) Severe understaffing within the probation service led to poor quality risk assessments, inadequate staff training, and ineffective risk management.
 Additionally, the existing risk assessment tool and alert systems proved to be unwieldy and ineffective.

 Danny Anderson